spryker/spryker-docs/docs/scos/dev/features/202108.0/company-account/company-account.md

 The feature allows customer login by token.
 By dynamically generating a token, a user is able to log in with a pre-defined company user to a new e-commerce provider.
 All this happens without sharing the login information or having to fill out a sign-up form.

-Check out the following videos aboout managing company accounts:
+Check out the following videos about managing company accounts:
 Setting up company structure:
 <iframe src="https://fast.wistia.net/embed/iframe/qkdgkeannb" title="How to set up Company Structure in Spryker" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen="0" mozallowfullscreen="0" webkitallowfullscreen="0" oallowfullscreen="0" msallowfullscreen="0" width="720" height="480"></iframe>